fatohassan/fatohassan/README.md

-- 👋 Hi, I’m @fatohassan
+- 👋 Hi, I’m Fatma Hassan
 - 👀 I’m interested in data science and software deveolopment
 - 🌱 I’m currently learning django and javascript
 - 💞️ I’m looking to collaborate on building a real world projects